 - Median length of time spent on a stroke rehabilitation unit during inpatient rehabilitation

 - A data entry process will need to be established to capture the information from the outcome tools such as the Disability Assessment Scale

 - FIM® Instrument data is available in the National Rehabilitation Reporting System (NRS) database at the Canadian Institute of Health Information (CIHI) for participating organizations.

 - Table 1: Stroke Rehabilitation Screening and Assessment Tools

 - Pain scales

 In cases where spasticity is generalized, and it would be impractical, or contrary to patients’ wishes to inject multiple muscle groups with BTX-A, the use of oral agents may be considered as an alternative treatment.
 Traditional pharmacotherapies for spasticity include centrally acting depressants (baclofen and tizanidine) and muscle relaxants; (dantrolene) however; these treatments are only partially effective in treating spasticity and have the negative side effects of weakness and sedation.
-Treatment with oral baclofen has not been studied in the stroke population and is used more frequently in patients recovering from spinal cord injury.
+Treatment with oral baclofen has not been well studied in the stroke population and is used more frequently in patients recovering from spinal cord injury.
 Tizanidine has been well-studied in other conditions including multiple sclerosis and acquired brain injury, and has a better side effect profile than other oral agents.
 There is only a single open-label trial of the use of tizanidine post stroke (Gelber et al. 2001).
 Following 16 weeks of treatment in which 47 patients received a maximum daily dose of 36 mg (mean 20 mg), there was a decrease in mean combined total modified Ashworth Scale scores (9.3 vs. 6.5, p=0.038).
 There were also significant improvements in pain, quality of life, and physician assessment of disability.